steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ## Objective

 The main objective of this project was to understand some Postgres internal and also get handy with rust via building a Postgres extension that allows tracking a particular table column and using the values in that column to populate our Redis store.

 ![](../_assets/_images/postgres-redis/scope.png)

 The main scope is to track any update to a specific table, e.g. using the image above, We have a table with three columns `id`, `title`, and `description`.
 Let's assume we want to track this table and build a Redis store where column `title` values are the keys and column `description` values will be the Redis values

+**Note**: this article will be more about Postgres than Rust, hence you are meant to have at least an idea about rust.

 ```sql
 Update Test SET description = 'animal fox' where title = 'Fox'